 Tues – Sat 10 AM to 2 PM

 Closed on major holidays, including Easter, Thanksgiving, and Christmas Day

 In order to fulfill its mission, the Hardin County History Museum will make every reasonable effort to open to the public as scheduled, consistent with safe access for public and volunteer staff.

 Inclement weather can cause transportation problems and locally hazardous conditions with possible power outages and icy road conditions.
-To facilitate the safety of museum customers/volunteer staff, the Hardin County History Museum’s inclement weather policy will be to close the museum at any time the Elizabethtown Independent School District closes due to hazardous weather conditions.
+To facilitate the safety of museum customers/volunteer staff, the Hardin County History Museum’s inclement weather policy will be, to close the museum at any time the that the either Hardin County School System closes or the Elizabethtown Independent School District closes due to hazardous weather conditions.
 This policy applies to museum customers/volunteer staff.

 No Charge for Admission

 Parking for persons with disabilities, who have a valid state issues disability-parking permit, is located in the parking lot behind the Museum, nearest the ramp to the back door.